Ultimate Macon Experience

 Arrive at Downtown Visitor Center:

-You can tour this state-of-the-art Visitors center, view colorful exhibits and informative time-line, browse gifts in the souvenir shop and watch the exciting 12-minute video for a perfect introduction to the Soul of Macon.
-Gather all of the information you will need to make Macon memorable (Give 30 minutes).
+You can tour this state-of-the-art Visitors center, view colorful exhibits and informative time-line, browse gifts in the souvenir shop and watch the exciting 12-minute video for a perfect introduction to Macon.
+Gather all of the information you need to make Macon memorable (Give 30 minutes).

 Feel like royalty when you step through the doors of this National Historic Landmark mansion.
 News accounts called it the “Palace of the South” upon its completion in 1859.
 Magnificent detail and luxuries far ahead of their time make this a must-see, as featured on A&E’s “America’s Castles” (Give 1.5 hours).

-Step inside this classic Greek Revival mansion built in 1853, the only house in Macon damaged during the Civil War when struck by a Hotchkiss shell during a Federal attack in 1864.
-Restored with period furnishings, it houses a Civil War museum and recreated meeting rooms of the world’s first secret societies for women, Alpha Delta Pi and Phi Mu sororities (Give 30 minutes).
+Built in 1853, it's the only house in Macon damaged during the Civil War when struck by a Hotchkiss shell during a Federal attack in 1864.
+It houses a Civil War museum and recreated meeting rooms of the world’s first secret societies for women, Alpha Delta Pi and Phi Mu sororities (Give 45 minutes).